 After a couple solo rides the mountain biker tends to seek out other like-minded outdoor enthusiasts.
 If you do a quick online search you will see that the United States is chock full of mountain bike clubs.
 The Gateway Off-Road Cyclists is the volunteer-based trail building and advocacy club around St. Louis including central western Illinois.
 There are numerous organizations each with a specific focus that often overlaps the core of GORC’s mission.

 The Ozark Trail Association and Meramec Greenway are two examples.
 The OTA builds and maintains multi-use* singletrack that mountain bikers can use in many areas.
-The Meramec Greenway is partnered with the Great Rivers Greenways and is responsible for several gravel-based trails such as Al Foster.
-This organization is in the mountain biker's sphere of influence because their gravel and paved network connects several parks allowing for epic mountain biking adventures.
+Great Rivers Greenway is responsible for several gravel-based trails such as Al Foster.
+This organization is in the mountain biker’s sphere of influence because their gravel and paved network connects several parks allowing for epic mountain biking adventures.

-As you can see on the right side of this website, GORC is on many popular social media sites and is a great resource for trail conditions, social event announcements and general news.
+GORC is a great resource for trail conditions, social event announcements and general news.
 We also have several organizations listed in our Resources section.

 Riding with a group is a great way to build skills and socialize about the sport.
 We have some long-established group rides that new riders or members are invited to attend.
 Once a month we have a First Sunday Ride at Greensfelder.
 Weather permitting, on Tuesdays there is one at Lost Valley, and on Thursdays there is a loose-knit group that heads out to SIUE’s beginner-friendly trail network.
 You can find out more information about these rides on the GORC forum.
 After our trail building events we grab a (free) lunch and if the weather is permitting, many of us will go on a group ride to check out the new treadwork and ride the park’s trail network.